-16) Click on File>Export Data to export the analysis data to a file.
+16) Click on the Export button shown at the bottom of the Time Series and Transients windows to export the data to a file.
 The export function will export the data as is shown in the current display.
 If you are on View Time Series and you have zoomed in on a section of data and chosen, for example Force, Numerator, Denominator and Ratio then when you export the data you will get a data file with the time series including only these channels for the time period currently being shown.
-If, for example, you are on the View Transients window then when you export data you will get three files: the first which will be the twitches currently displayed for the channels selected, the second will be the average signals for the channels selected.
-You can import these exported files into Excel or most other programs.
+The Export button on the Time Series window only exports the time series data.
+In order to export transient data you must click the Export button located at the bottom of the Transients window.
+When you click Export from the Transients window the program will create three files: the first which will be the twitches currently displayed for the channels selected, the second will be the average signals for the channels selected.
+You can import these exported files into

+Excel or most other programs.
 The data file format is ASCII delimited data and typical files are shown in Appendix A.

-1.6.10 Program Shutdown
+3.6.10 Program Shutdown